 Isasi has exhibited in many venues across Latin America, the United States, and Europe.
-In 2021 he was an artist-in-residence at the Joan Mitchell Center in New Orleans.
 He participated in Prospect.6: The Future Is Present, The Harbinger Is Home, New Orleans’s triennale curated by Miranda Lash and Ebony G. Patterson.
-He is also the 2024–2025 Henry L. & Natalie E. Freund Fellow at Washington University’s Sam Fox School of Design & Visual Arts and is currently working on a project that will culminate in a solo exhibition at the Saint Louis Art Museum in February 2026.
+He was the 2024–2025 Henry L. & Natalie E. Freund Fellow at Washington University’s Sam Fox School of Design & Visual Arts and a 2025 Liu Shiming Artist Grant awardee.
+In 2026 Isasi is having his first solo institutional exhibition at the Saint Louis Art Museum, Currents 125: Blas Isasi, curated by Simon Kelly.
 He is also a former recipient of the Braunschweig Projects Scholarship, a year-long artist residency in Brunswick, Germany.

 Isasi is currently an Assistant Professor at University of North Carolina in Greensboro, and has previously taught at Pontificia Universidad Católica del Perú, Tulane University, and Washington University in St. Louis.
 He holds a Bachelor of Arts (BA) with a major in painting from Pontificia Universidad Católica del Perú and a Master of Fine Arts (MFA) in sculpture from Tulane University.
 He is also an alumnus of the Jan van Eyck Academie in Maastricht, the Netherlands.